A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Background

 \subsection{Higher Quantum Airy Structures}

 We start by defining higher quantum Airy structures.
 For simplicity, we only state the explicit, basis-dependent definition:

-\begin{definition}[\cite{borot2018higher}, Definition 2.6] Let $V$ be a vector space over a field $\mathbb{K}$ of characteristic zero.
-Let $(e_i)_{i \in I}$ be a basis of $V$, and $(x_i)_{i \in I}$ the corresponding basis of linear coordinates.
+\begin{definition}[\cite{borot2018higher}, Definition 2.6] Let $V$ be a vector space over $\mathbb{C}$.
+Let $(e_i)_{i \in I}$ be a basis of $V$, and $(x_i)_{i \in I}$ the corresponding basis of linear coordinates, where $I$ is an appropriate index set.
 Let $\hbar$ denote a formal parameter.
-Let $\mathcal{D}^\hbar_W$ be the completed algebra of differential operators on $V$, and define an algebra grading by assigning
+Let $\mathcal{D}^\hbar$ be the completed algebra of differential operators on $V$, and define an algebra grading by assigning